Apple-Seeds/CSharp-Projects/Encrypter/README.md

 ## Pseudocode
 ### Main
 	// User Input
-	Try to do the following:
-		+Ask the user for a valid text file
+    Ask the user for a valid text file
-		+Store the name of the file in a string
+    Store the name of the file in a string
-	If that fails, throw a FileNotFoundException
-		+Alert the user that the file wasn't found
-	Ask the user for an output name
+    Ask the user for the name of the output file
-	Store the output name in a String
+    Store the requested file name in a string
-	Create a StreamWriter with appending equaling true
+    If that file doesn't have a '.txt' on the end, +Tack the filetype on the end

+	// Processing
+    Attempt to do the following:
         // Text to List
-	Create an integer list that will hold the ASCII values of each character Create a string array that holds all the lines of the given file For every element in the string array,
+        +Create a list of strings to hold all the encrypted characters +Read all the lines of the normal file into a string array +For every line in the file,
-		+For each element of the string element,
-			-Take each element of the string and add it to the character list
+            -For every character in the given line, *Send it to the TypeCheck function, and add the returned string to the string list

         // Output
-	For every element in the string array,
-		+Write the returned value of a type check function to the file
+        +Write every line to a new file with the name the user requested +Inform the user that the process was completed.
+    If all that fails:
+        +Inform the user of what went wrong

 ### TypeCheck
-	Define a function to determine which functions to call, that accepts the character list +If the value is between 65 and 90,
+	Define a function to determine which functions to call, that accepts a single character Cast the character to it's integer value
+		+If the value is between 65 and 90,
 			-Return the string given by UpperCase
 		+Or, if the value is between 97 and 122,